CfSOtago/energyPAPs/README.md

 ## What are we trying to do?

-We are trying to provide an open space for the documentation and publication of _analysis plans which outline what the key outcome measures are and a step-by-step outline of how the analysis will be conducted, including what covariates and statistical tests will be employed to estimate treatment effects, how missing data will be handled and how key variables will be coded_.
+We are trying to provide an open space for the documentation and publication of _"analysis plans which outline what the key outcome measures are and a step-by-step outline of how the analysis will be conducted, including what covariates and statistical tests will be employed to estimate treatment effects, how missing data will be handled and how key variables will be coded"_ (Huebner et al, 2017).

 Huebner et al (and other authors) refer to these as pre-analysis plans, in the health sciences they are often termed protocols.
 Either way they are crucial to enabling replicability of research findings, guarding against suppression of 'null' results and preventing p-value fishing.
 On this and other evil practices see [Sovacool et al](https://doi.org/10.1016/j.erss.2018.07.007).